josalvatorre/monorepo-alpha/abacus/genesis/README.md

 However, if we use AWS CodePipeline to make Terraform deployments to the AWS organization, that would be a soft circular dependency.
-If something goes wrong with the pipeline, the pipeline might not be able to deploy the fix.
-We therefore think it's better to let GitHub Actions be the first mover.
-We'll use AWS CodePipeline for all other downstream pipelines.
+If something goes wrong with the pipeline, the pipeline might not be able to deploy the fix to itself.
+It's therefore better to let GitHub Actions be the first mover given that GitHub automatically updates them.
+We can still use AWS CodePipeline for all other pipeline use cases.

 ## Plan for implementing Continuous Integratino and Continuous Delivery